Extremal functions for Morrey's inequality in convex domains: Properties of extremals

 as $x\rightarrow x_0$.
 That is,

 This inequality can not be true since $\frac{p-n}{p-1}\in (0,1)$.
-If $\frac{p-n}{p-1}=1$, then $n=1$ and the claim trivially holds by Example \ref{TalentiExample}. \end{proof} We will now refine the above estimates to deduce the exact behavior of an extremal $u$ and its derivative near the point at which $|u|$ achieves its maximum.
-The following proposition relies on the results of Kichenassamy and Veron in \cite{KV}. \begin{prop} Assume that $u$ is an extremal function for which $|u|$ attains its maximum value at $x_0\in \Omega$.
+If $\frac{p-n}{p-1}=1$, then $n=1$ and the claim trivially holds since $u$ is then of the form \eqref{TalentiLoc}. \end{proof} We will now refine the above estimates to deduce the exact behavior of a solution $u$ of \eqref{pGroundStateMeasure} near $x_0$.
+The following proposition relies on the results of Kichenassamy and Veron in \cite{KV}. \begin{prop} Assume that $u$ is a solution of \eqref{pGroundStateMeasure}.
 Then

 and